-Daily family mealtimes creates a feeling of belonging and togetherness.
+Daily family mealtimes create a feeling of belonging and togetherness.
 The tribe.
-The concept of family meals applies whether your family is a mother and her child, or a 2 parents with 4 children like mine.
+The concept of family meals applies whether your family is a mother and her child, or 2 parents with 5 children like mine.

 For a couple, this routine of sitting down together offers the opportunity to create a chunk of time for each other.
 It encourages the maintenance of work and family life boundaries creating a balance between work and family life.

-Daily family mealtime conversations bring the family together and encourages higher self-esteemand self worth in children.
+Daily family mealtime conversations bring the family together and encourage higher self-esteem and self-worth in children.
 They know that there is place a home around the family dining table where they feel heard and accepted and valued.

 You can teach your children useful life skills and how cooking can be a creative process.
 You can show them how to cook healthy, balanced meals for themselves by including them in meal planning and cooking.
 You can show them the entire process from buying the ingredients in the shop to how you can magically create a meal together.

-- Children are more likely to try and taste new foods and cusines from other cultures when they are involved in meal preparation, grocery list creation, planning recipes, cutting and peeling to cooking as well as laying the table and clearing up afterwards.
-This encourage a team spirit and fun atmosphere as well you get some kitchen assistants.
-This is useful for when they leave home and have to budget for food alone, or cook meals for themselves.
+- Children are more likely to try and taste new foods and cuisines from other cultures when they are involved in meal preparation, grocery list creation, planning recipes, cutting and peeling to cooking as well as laying the table and clearing up afterwards.
+This encourages a team spirit and fun atmosphere as well you get some kitchen assistants.
+This is useful for when they leave home and have to budget for food alone or cook meals for themselves.

-Daily family mealtimes around the table creates an expectation among everyone involved that this is a sacred time, a ritual for all in the tribe to connect and enjoy each other’s company.
+Daily family mealtimes around the table create an expectation among everyone involved that this is a sacred time, a ritual for all in the tribe to connect and enjoy each other’s company.

 Daily family mealtimes are a constant in their every changing, busy schedules.
 They know they have a dedicated time and space where they are welcome and accepted.
 A constant haven where they associate food and family with love and comfort in a healthy way.